HOW TO TRACK YOUR TRADES

 Emotional Notes

 Add a brief description of how you felt before, during and after the trade.
-This is where a trade journal gives you psychological insight — something spreadsheets rarely provide.
+This is where a trade journal gives you psychological insight.

 Why an Online Trading Journal Is More Effective